Ragnheiður Ragnarsdóttir: Acting

-Ragnheiður has said that she always had a passion for acting and after retiring from swimming, decided to study acting.
-She took an 8-week "Acting for Film" course with New York Film Academy in Los Angeles, which she "loved" and then enrolled for a one-year programme.
+Ragnheiður has said that she always had a passion for acting; and after retiring from swimming, she decided to study acting.
+She took an eight-week "Acting for Film" course with New York Film Academy in Los Angeles, which she "loved", and then enrolled for a one-year programme.
 She graduated in 2015.
 It was also announced in the 2020 Game Awards that she would star in an animated series based on the popular Studio Wildcard game Ark: Survival Evolved in 2022 playing the role of Queen Sigrid.

 Ragnheiður had also starred as Gunnhild on the TV series Vikings.

+She also played a supporting role in The Wheel of Time in its 3rd and final season.

 Personal life

 Ragnheiður was married to Atli Bjarnason, a business administrator, from 2013 to 2017.
 Their son was born in 2013.